abinit/abipy/docs/users/howto_compile_python_and_bootstrap_pip.rst

     To find the necessary bits, look in setup.py in detect_modules() for the module's name.

-If, on the other hand, python has been built without `bz2` or `_tkinter` you are in trouble because these packages are needed.
+If, on the other hand, python has been built without `bz2` or `_tkinter` you are in trouble because these packages are required.

 `bz2` is more fundamental than `_tkinter` because it is used to compress/uncompress files.
 AbiPy won't work without `bz2` and you have to install the `bzip` library with the C headers.